Félix-Houphouët-Boigny International Airport: Statistics

 Before the decade of political and military turmoil, the Felix-Houphouet-Boigny airport was among the most important in West Africa, with passenger traffic exceeding one million travelers in the late 1990s.
-The succession of political and military crises seriously affected the country's image and reduced the importance of the airport in the sub-region in terms of traffic, but in recent years, as stability and strong economic growth have returned, airport traffic has been growing at a fast pace, and is now at its highest ever.
-In 2021, the airport handled 1,514,629 passengers.
+The succession of political and military crises seriously affected the country's image and reduced the importance of the airport in the sub-region in terms of traffic; but in recent years, as stability and strong economic growth have returned, airport traffic has been growing at a fast pace, and is now at its highest ever.
+In 2023, the airport handled 2,331,917 passengers.

 Ground transport

-The airport is to be served by the new Abidjan Metro, construction of which started in November 2017.
-The metro should enter commercial service in 2022 and reach the airport by mid-2023.
+The airport is to be served by the new Abidjan Metro, construction of which started in 2018.
+The metro should enter commercial service in 2027.